handrews/OpenAPI-Specification/src/oas.md

 #### Extended Validation with Annotations

-JSON Schema Draft 2020-12 supports [collecting annotations](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-7.7.1), including [treating unrecognized keywords as annotations](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-6.5).
+JSON Schema draft 2020-12 supports [collecting annotations](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-7.7.1), including [treating unrecognized keywords as annotations](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-6.5).
 OAS implementations MAY use such annotations, including [extensions](https://spec.openapis.org/registry/extension/) not recognized as part of a declared JSON Schema vocabulary, as the basis for further validation.
-Note that JSON Schema Draft 2020-12 does not require an `x-` prefix for extensions.
+Note that JSON Schema draft 2020-12 does not require an `x-` prefix for extensions.

 ##### Non-Validating Constraint Keywords